tpoxa/yii2-shortcodes/README.md

 Additional
 ----
 callbacks  - An array of valid PHP callbacks.
-Keys should contain names of the shortcodes
+Keys should contain names of the shortcodes.

-lastPhoto example class - Yii2 widget
+lastPhoto example class - common Yii2 widget

 ```php
 namespace frontend\widgets\lastPhoto; // your App class